 If you have any suggestions for how TWS can strengthen our diversity, equity, and inclusion efforts, please let us know here.

 The Early Career Professionals Working Group is striving to build a network of people that can communicate about strategies for success in our field.
 This working group is focused on increasing early career wildlife professional membership and participation in the Society, representing early career professional members of TWS, encouraging peer-to-peer interaction and information flow concerning early career wildlife professionals within and among all levels of TWS, and advocating and providing for professional development opportunities that are relevant and vital to early career wildlife professionals.
 The working group offers a Professional Development Grant and Certification Scholarship.
 Click here to learn more.

-The Ethnic and Gender Diversity Working Group promotes the involvement of minorities and women in the wildlife and natural resource professions, especially in areas such as student recruitment, conservation education, and professional development.
+The Inclusion, Diversity, Equity and Awareness Working Group (formerly the Ethnic and Gender Diversity Working Group) promotes the involvement of minorities and women in the wildlife and natural resource professions, especially in areas such as student recruitment, conservation education, and professional development.
 To expose a broader range of students to natural resource career opportunities, the working group focuses on young students before they have formulated their career paths.
 Click here to learn more.

 The International Wildlife Management Working Group provides a forum for TWS members to network with wildlife professionals from around the world on a wide range of issues pertaining to wildlife management and habitat conservation.
 The working group provides an opportunity to exchange information with colleagues worldwide and to seek technical assistance from other countries when local expertise is not available.
 The working group reaches out to wildlife professionals in all areas of the world to offer the collective expertise of The Wildlife Society in an international context.
 Click here to learn more.